 - Suzanne Tillery, Senior Administrative Assistant

-The Office of the Dean of Students provides oversight for student conduct, emergency and crisis services, the Wolverine Food Den, and the behavior intervention team.
+The Office of the Dean of Students provides oversight for student conduct, emergency and crisis services, the Wolverine Essentials, and the behavior intervention team.
 Through partnerships and collaboration, the staff work with faculty, staff, and students to address matters that are impacting the community and its members at UM-Flint.
 In addition, the Associate Vice Chancellor oversees Housing & Residential Life, Recreational Services, and Student Involvement & Leadership.

 Center for Gender and Sexuality (CGS)